-For all research projects, refer to the Australian Code for the Responsible Conduct of Research for guidance https://www.nhmrc.gov.au/guidelines-publications/r39.
+For all research projects, refer to the Australian Code for the Responsible Conduct of Research for guidance.
 Research projects and parts of research projects that involve gathering information from or about humans, animals and/or organisations are likely to require ethics approval if the proposal involves any or all of (but not limited to) the following: interviews; surveys and questionnaires; audio or video recording; using archived data in which individuals are identifiable; photography of people; performances involving others; study or research on illegal activities; access to an individual's personal documents or information; or if you wish to publish your research findings in a peer-reviewed Journal or peer reviewed Conference Proceedings.

-Ethics application forms and further information can be found via this URL link https://federation.edu.au/research/support-for-students-and-staff/ethics.
-If in doubt whether or not you require ethics clearance then please consult the Ethics Officer on (03) 5327 9765 or email research.ethics@federation.edu.au.
+Ethics application forms and further information can be found HERE.
+If in doubt whether or not you require ethics clearance, then please consult the Ethics Officer on 03 5327 6094 or email research.ethics@federation.edu.au.

 As specified in The Code, the University has in place a framework for dealing with complaints and allegations regarding research breaches and research misconduct.
-Failure to follow ethical guidelines or the collection of data with approval may lead to disciplinary action or even an end to candidature.
+Failure to follow ethical guidelines or the collection of data with approval may lead to disciplinary action or even a show cause and termination of enrollment.
 Any ethics approval must be noted in your thesis.